Carol Jenkins Barnett

 Carol Jenkins Barnett (September 30, 1956 – December 7, 2021) was an American philanthropist, businesswoman, and the daughter of Publix Super Markets founder George W. Jenkins.
 Jenkins Barnett was president of Publix Super Markets Charities and a member of the grocery chain's board of directors.
 She was included in the Forbes list of The World's Billionaires every year from 2008 on.

 Early life

 Carol Jenkins was the daughter of Anne MacGregor and George W. Jenkins.
 Jenkins Barnett is one of six children: Howard, David, Julie, Nancy and Kenneth.
 Barnett attended Emory University but later transferred to Florida Southern College in Lakeland, Florida.

-Carol Barnett's father, George W. Jenkins, founded Publix Super Markets.
+Her father, George W. Jenkins, founded Publix Super Markets.
 Carol was born in 1956 when Publix was in its heyday.
 Carol and her five siblings worked at Publix beginning at the age of sixteen.
 She said: "The way I grew up, everything was about Publix.
 We'd go to store openings.
 I remember attending the 100th store opening when I was eight.
 I was there for the glory years."